Jalen Smith: Early life

-Recruiting

 Smith was ranked among the top 25 prospects of the 2018 recruiting class by Rivals, 247Sports, and ESPN.
 He was also ranked as one of the top prospects at his position by all three scouting services.

 College career

 On November 8, 2017, Smith signed his National Letter of Intent to play for Maryland after verbally committing in June.
 He selected Maryland over programs such as Villanova and Virginia.
 As a freshman, he averaged 11.7 points, 6.8 rebounds and 1.2 blocks per game.
 He had 19 points and 12 rebounds in a 79–77 win over Belmont in the Round of 64 of the NCAA Tournament.
 In the next game, a 69–67 loss to LSU, Smith finished with 15 points, eight rebounds and a career-high five blocks.

 On December 4, 2019, Smith finished with 15 points and a career-high 16 rebounds in a 72–51 win against Notre Dame.
 On January 21, 2020, Smith scored a career-high 25 points and had 11 rebounds in a come-from-behind 77–66 win over Northwestern.
 At the close of the regular season, Smith was named to the First Team All-Big Ten by the coaches and media and the Defensive Team by the coaches.
-He was named Third Team All-American by the Associated Press and Sporting News.
+He was named Third Team All-American by the Associated Press and The Sporting News.
 He averaged 15.5 points, 10.5 rebounds, and 2.4 blocks per game as a sophomore.
 After the season, Smith declared for the 2020 NBA draft.

 Professional career

 Phoenix Suns (2020–2022)

-Smith was selected by the Phoenix Suns as the 10th pick of the first round of the 2020 NBA draft.
+Smith was selected by the Phoenix Suns with the 10th pick in the first round of the 2020 NBA draft.
 On November 24, 2020, the Phoenix Suns announced that they had signed Smith.

 On February 15, 2021, due to the team's success and after appearing in only eight games, the Suns assigned Smith to the Agua Caliente Clippers of the NBA G League.
 On February 26, 2021, the Suns recalled Smith.
-Smith ended his rookie season by making the NBA Finals, but the Suns were defeated in 6 games by the Milwaukee Bucks.
+Smith ended his rookie season by making the NBA Finals, but the Suns were defeated in six games by the Milwaukee Bucks, as well as future Pacers teammate Jordan Nwora.